milescb/traccc-aaS/README.md

 Main objective of this repo: run [traccc](https://github.com/acts-project/traccc/tree/main) as-a-Service.
 Getting this working includes creating three main components:

 1. a shared library of `traccc` and writing a standalone version with the essential pieces of the code included
-2. a custom backend using the standalone version above to launch the trition server
+2. a custom backend using the standalone version above to launch the Triton server
 3. a client to send data to the server

 A minimal description of how to build a working version is detailed below.
 In each subdirectory of this project, a README containing more information can be found.
 For instructions on running the pipeline with an Athena client on `lxplus`, consult [this CodiMD page](https://codimd.web.cern.ch/1FcLmapORpeBtAVL_M6h4A?view).
+The last part of this README describes the necessary steps for maintaining and updating `traccc-aaS` when a new release of `traccc` is available.

 ## Obtaining the `ITk` geometry files